FREE Educational Tours of a Working Dairy Farm

 Farms are a stimulating outdoor classroom which is where children and young people can learn about agriculture, but they can also provide the context for delivery of wider subject areas: from Science and Geography, through to Mathematics and History, while giving children the inspiration for Art and Literature.
 We provide a rich resource that can support a teachers’ work plan, helping them to deliver the curriculum by increasing children’s knowledge, developing understanding and reasoning, building confidence and a range of other life skills when you visit FARMER BARNES DAIRY.

 Seasons on the Farm

-Calving season happens in the Spring & Autumn, from late Feb to end of May then again from late Sept to November.
+Calving season happens in the Summer/Autumn, from July to November.
 We milk twice everyday 365 days of the year, morning milking starts at 5.30am and afternoon milking begins at 3.30pm.
 It ranges from 1.5 hours to 2.5 hours to milk our 250 herd.
-We produce between 2000 litres and 4000 litres every day all year round.
+We produce between 4000 litres and 6000 litres every day all year round.
 Our milk is sold to become Blue Stilton Cheese at Long Clawson Dairies which is 12 miles away.

 Your day at Farmer Barnes Dairy will include:

 * Your guide Farmer Barnes will give an educational talk for the children